Octopodo/kt-testing-suite-core/README.md

 Failed: 0
 ```

-## Using `beforeEach` and `afterEach` Hooks
+## Using Hooks

-The testing suite supports `beforeEach` and `afterEach` hooks to set up and tear down conditions before and after each test within a `describe` block or the entire file.
+The testing suite supports various hooks to set up and tear down conditions for your tests.

+### Test-Level Hooks

 -   `beforeEach(fn)`: Runs the provided function `fn` before each test in the current scope.
 -   `afterEach(fn)`: Runs the provided function `fn` after each test in the current scope.

+### Suite-Level Hooks

+-   `beforeAll(fn)`: Runs the provided function `fn` once before all tests in the current suite.
+-   `afterAll(fn)`: Runs the provided function `fn` once after all tests in the current suite.

 These hooks are useful for tasks like resetting state, cleaning up resources, or initializing common variables needed for multiple tests.